create3000/x_ite/docs/_posts/components/Texturing3D/TextureTransformMatrix3D.md

 ### SFNode [in, out] **metadata** NULL <small>[X3DMetadataObject]</small>

 Metadata are not part of the X3D world and not interpreted by the X3D browser, but they can be accessed via the ECMAScript interface.

+### SFString [in, out] **mapping** ""

+The mapping label identifies which texture coordinates and transformations are used to compute texture effects from corresponding geometry on a given material.

 ### SFMatrix4f [in, out] **matrix** 1 0 0 0 0 1 0 0 0 0 1 0 0 0 0 1 <small>(-∞,∞)</small>